 Prairie dogs are an important part of the ecosystem, but it is thought that they are too plentiful in some areas.
 So there is a process where prairie dogs are vacuumed out of their burrows into a refurbished septic truck.
 They are then relocated, used to feed some endangered species or put up for adoption.

-If you do get a prairie dog, it is recommended that you get a black-tailed one instead of a white-tailed one.
+If you do get a prairie dog as a pet, it is recommended that you get a black-tailed one instead of a white-tailed one.
 Black-tailed prairie dogs tend to be more sociable and white-tailed ones actually hibernate, so that needs to be managed if they are your pet.

 Prairie dogs like to be with others of their kind.
 It doesn’t seem like males or females are different in behavior or temperament, but you do want to be careful to neuter them so you don’t get a lot of baby prairie dogs if you mix the sexes.

-They also want a lot of attention from you.
+A prairie dog as a pet also wants a lot of attention from you.
 Lots of attention.
 They can be quite cuddly and fun to be around, but what they want is hours and hours of attention from you every day.
 If they don’t get that attention, they could become depressed and/or destructive.

 They will have a barking sound when they are excited and also have a noise they make when they are scared to alarm other prairie dogs of danger.
 You will notice that they make a fun sound when they see you!